astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 Finally, note that the blue event leaves a trail that looks just like the orange trail, only rotated $90^\circ$.
 You might think from this similarity that there must also be a length dilation to match the time dilation illustrated by the orange trail.
 This is not the case.
-Instead, we talk about a length **contraction**.
+Instead, we talk about a length **contraction** (explained further in {numref}`secLenCon`).
 How can this be?
 The difference lies in what we mean by "length."

 Imagine that the leftmost and rightmost column of events lie upon vertical worldlines that represent the left and right ends of an